 Hybrid working models have fundamentally changed office work.
-Greater flexibility means new challenges for collaboration, team culture and spatial planning.
-This article shows how office space, patterns of use and team dynamics are changing – and why organisations today need spatial anchors more than ever.
+Greater flexibility brings new challenges for collaboration, team culture and spatial planning.
+This article explores how office space, usage patterns and team dynamics are changing – and why organisations today need spatial anchors more than ever.

 changing spaces

-More and more knowledge workers are switching flexibly between office, working from home and third places.
-This freedom creates new opportunities, but also brings its own challenges: how much flexibility boosts productivity and when does fragmentation occur?
+More and more knowledge workers are moving flexibly between the office, working from home and third places.
+This freedom creates new opportunities, but also brings its own challenges: how much flexibility boosts productivity, and at what point fragmentation begins?

-Organisations are responding in different ways: some are reducing their office space, while others are bringing employees back to the office to a greater extent.
-But one thing is clear in all approaches: the world of work remains flexible.
-This requires new ideas, new spaces and solutions that ensure collaboration, orientation and efficiency in the long term.
+Organisations are responding in different ways.
+Some are reducing their office space, while others are encouraging employees to return to the office more frequently.
+Yet one thing is clear across all approaches: the world of work remains flexible.
+This calls for new ideas, new spaces and solutions that can ensure collaboration, orientation and efficiency over the long term.

 FLEXIBILITY: SOLUTION OR NEW PROBLEM?

-At the same time, location-independent working opens up new opportunities: organisations can build global teams and significantly expand their recruitment pool.
-However, this also creates new coordination and integration tasks, for example when a company enables all employees to work from any location, but at the same time has to create common time slots, communication standards or hybrid meeting rules so that distributed teams can work together effectively despite a high degree of individual flexibility.
+At the same time, location-independent working opens up new opportunities.
+Organisations can build global teams and significantly expand their recruitment pool.
+However, this also creates new coordination and integration challenges – for example, when a company enables all employees to work from any location but must simultaneously establish shared time windows, communication standards or hybrid meeting rules so that distributed teams can collaborate effectively despite a high degree of individual flexibility.

 SPATIAL CONSEQUENCES: WHEN TIME AND SPACE DECOUPLE

 With the rise of flexible working models, the role of the office is changing fundamentally.
-When employees regularly change their place of work, they actively interpret and shape spaces – a process that describes a dynamic relationship between space and users in terms of spatial agency (Stephenson, 2020).
-Spaces are perceived differently (Lefebvre, 1991) and these perceptions directly influence the decision of where to work.
+When employees regularly change their place of work, they actively interpret and shape spaces – a process that reflects a dynamic relationship between space and its users in terms of spatial agency (Stephenson, 2020).
+Spaces are perceived differently (Lefebvre, 1991), and these perceptions directly influence decisions about where work takes place.

-Current reports show clear patterns: many employees stay at home for concentrated work; they go to the office for exchange, collaboration and social encounters.
-As a result, the office is increasingly becoming a meeting place, a social hub or a place for teamwork and creative processes.
-Offices that promote creativity are those that specifically enable social interaction, spontaneous encounters and knowledge exchange, while also offering flexible, well-equipped spaces for concentrated work, participation and belonging (Lucius and Dambert, 2024).
+Current reports show clear patterns: many employees prefer to work from home when they need to concentrate, while they come to the office for exchange, collaboration and social interaction.
+As a result, the office is increasingly becoming a meeting place, a social hub or a space for teamwork and creative processes.
+Offices that foster creativity are those that deliberately enable social interaction, spontaneous encounters and knowledge exchange, while also offering flexible, well-equipped spaces for focused work, participation and a sense of belonging (Lucius and Dambert, 2024).

-The need for concentrated work opportunities in the office remains.
-The task, therefore, is to create spaces that do both: facilitate encounters and collaboration while also offering places for retreat, focus and quiet work.
+The need for opportunities for concentrated work in the office therefore remains.
+The task, then, is to create spaces that can do both: facilitate encounters and collaboration while also offering places for retreat, focus and quiet work.

 INSPIRATION: HOW ORGANISATIONS ARE RESPONDING